The Growth of Lagos

 The rapid growth of the population and size and Lagos.

 Another reason for Lagos’ population growth is the high rate of natural increase in the city’s population.
 This is due to the city’s youthful population since most migrants to the city are young.
 Nigeria is becoming an increasingly urbanised country.
-By 2015, just over half the population was still living in rural areas, but as rural-urban migration continues, the majority will be urban within the next few years.
+By 2015, just over half the population still lived in rural areas, but as rural-urban migration continues, the majority will be urban within the next few years.

 Farming pays low wages but requires a lot of hard work.
 Few job opportunities exist other than farming.
 There is a land shortage due to population growth.